gauthambotlaguduru/Kmeans/README.md

 # Kmeans

 This is an implementation of the kmeans clustering algorithm from scratch.
+Assumes only numerical data.